jaskirat-gill/Sunshine-Coast-Logistics/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Contact Form

+The contact form on the `/contact` page uses Nodemailer with Gmail SMTP to send emails.
+The form submits to `/api/contact` which handles email sending with proper validation and error handling.

 ## Learn More